The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Conclusion

-We noted however, that part of the probing performance could be due to exploitation of \textit{spurious memorization} in pretraining LM.
+We noted, however, that part of the probing performance could be due to exploitation of \textit{spurious memorization} in pretraining LM.
 A question on whether such \textit{spurious memorization} should be considered as \textit{linguistic knowledge} learnt by pretrained LM is an ongoing debate in the community \shortcite{Bender2020,sahlgren2021}.
-We believe that further investigation in this direction could bring more insights on the pretrained models behaviour. \item We have analysed how the amount of \textit{linguistic knowledge} evolves during the pretraining process.
-Our analysis of intermediate pretraining checkpoints suggests that models follow \textit{NLP pipeline discovery} \textit{during} pretraining process: it reaches good performance on syntactic tasks at the beginning of the training and keeps improving on semantic tasks further in training.
+We believe that further investigation in this direction could bring more insights into the pretrained model's behavior. \item We have analyzed how the amount of \textit{linguistic knowledge} evolves during the pretraining process.
+Our analysis of intermediate pretraining checkpoints suggests that models follow \textit{NLP pipeline discovery} \textit{during} the pretraining process: it reaches good performance on syntactic tasks at the beginning of the training and keeps improving on semantic tasks further in training. \end{itemize}